 During indexing, Splunk Enterprise takes the parsed events and writes them to the index on disk.
 It writes both compressed raw data and the corresponding index files.

 For brevity, parsing and indexing are often referred together as the indexing process.
-At a high level, that makes sense.
-But when you need to examine the actual processing of data more closely or decide how to allocate your components, it can be important to consider the two segments individually.
+At a high level, that's fine.
+But when you need to look more closely at the actual processing of data, it can be important to consider the two segments individually.

-The search segment manages all aspects of how the user accesses, views, and uses the indexed data.
-As part of the search function, Splunk Enterprise stores user-created knowledge objects, such as reports, event types, dashboards, alerts, and field extractions.
-The search function also manages the search process itself.
+Splunk Enterprise's search function manages all aspects of how the user sees and uses the indexed data, including interactive and scheduled searches, reports and charts, dashboards, and alerts.
+As part of its search function, Splunk Enterprise stores user-created knowledge objects, such as saved searches, event types, views, and field extractions.